fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.

-Version 2.1.1 includes all the great features of past versions plus:
+Version 2.2 includes all the great features of past versions plus:

-* New and updated UI to match native WordPress interface
-* The regular round of bug fixes
-* Better i18n support
+* Updated some phrases that missed being i18n.
+* Updated i18n to use use sprintf's to assist in proper translation.
+* Update the admin page to WordPress 2.5 Look and Feel.
+* Users are now able to define the data (text/HTML) that comes after the title and before the actual countdown.
+* Implemented a new function, fergcorp_countdownTimer_single($date), that allows users to create a one-off event outside of The Loop. $date should be PHP strtotime parseable string.
+* Plugin output is now XHTML 1.0 Strict compliant.

 Special thanks to: